coruus/keccakc/README.markdown

 To build this project, become a daimyo.
 You will then have enough [ninjas][ninja_home].

-Run ninja in the root; if it doesn't work, fix-up the ninja files, and file a pull request with your build environment.
-(Your changes don't have to be pretty; I'll do that work.)

 (Switching to Chrome's `gn` to generate ninjas at present.)